 As a rule, making a healthy smoothie needs a good balance of macro-nutrients.

-You must be thinking ” Aren’t smoothies just made of fruits, water, and milk?”
-I would usually mix up some healthy fats, fiber, protein, greens and fair for a well-balanced and long-lasting smoothie.
+You must be thinking, " Aren't smoothies just made of fruits, water, and milk?"
+I would usually mix up some healthy fats (like Greek yogurt), fiber, protein, greens and fresh fruit for a well-balanced and long-lasting smoothie.